chiman2u/Password-Generator/README.md

 # Password-Generator
-Simple Generator using a GUI to generate a password
+Simple Password Generator using GUI to generate a random password.
+Password can has options to include Upper/Lower Case characters, Digits, Symbols,